Five thousand years of Chinese civilization

-Five thousand years of Chinese civilization (or 5000 years of Chinese history) is an expression widely circulated since the late Qing dynasty that China has five thousand years of history or civilization.
-First disseminated by European missionaries in the 17th century, the expression is commonly found especially in the Chinese-speaking world by the early 20th century to show that China has a long-lasting history, although it is sometimes used by the governments and media as an instrument of Chinese nationalism.
-Even though there isn't sufficient archaeological evidence for China's ancient history, the belief that the history of China is at least 5,000 years old, and that China is one of the Four Great Ancient Civilizations, is deeply ingrained in popular culture.
+Five thousand years of Chinese civilization (or 5000 years of Chinese history) is a Chinese historiographical expression widely circulated since the late Qing dynasty claiming that China has five thousand years of history or civilization.
+First disseminated by European missionaries in the 17th century, the expression is commonly found especially in the Chinese-speaking world by the early 20th century to show that China has a long-lasting history, although it is sometimes used by the governments and media as an instrument of Chinese nationalism and soft power.
+Even though there is not sufficient archaeological evidence for China's ancient history, the belief that the history of China is at least 5,000 years old, and that China is one of the Four Great Ancient Civilizations, is deeply ingrained in popular culture.

 Basis

 The Xia dynasty was the first hereditary dynasty of China to rule the Central Plains as recorded in traditional Chinese history books.
-According to the conclusion of the Xia–Shang–Zhou Chronology Project commissioned by China, the Xia dynasty began around 2070 BC.
-At the same time, most ancient Chinese documents placed the beginning of Chinese history in the era of the Five Emperors, and the Yellow Emperor, as the first of the five emperors, was nearly a thousand years before the Xia dynasty.
+According to the conclusion of the Xia–Shang–Zhou Chronology Project commissioned by China, the Xia dynasty began around 2070 BC, which predates modernity for approximately four thousand years.
+However, most ancient Chinese documents placed the beginning of Chinese history in the prehistorical era of the Five Emperors, and the Yellow Emperor, as the first of the five emperors, was nearly a thousand years before the Xia dynasty.
 According to the Records of Emperors and Kings written by Huangfu Mi of the Jin dynasty, it is believed that there were five emperors before Emperor Yao, which lasted 341 years in total, and the first year of the Yellow Emperor should be 2698 BC.
 According to this calculation, Chinese civilization has a history of nearly 5,000 years since the time of the Yellow Emperor.
 In addition, some scholars believe that before the Yellow Emperor, there was another era of a tribal leader named Yan Emperor, which became the beginning of Chinese civilization in the Chinese public consciousness (see Yan Huang Zisun).
 In this way, whether it began with the Yellow Emperor or the Yan Emperor before it, "five thousand years of Chinese civilization" gradually became a conventional narrative among Chinese people, implying that the Chinese civilization can be traced as an unbroken thread five thousands of years into the past.